jakedevar/shakesearch_frontend/pagination_prototype.md

 passed to them. the only option would be to know what the future would be.
 I do want development to be at the speed of thought, and as this grows doing this now would save time in the future. also it would result in cleaner code.
 I think I am going to use redux here.

+so i am running into an issue, i have set change quantity to fire an api call by having a useEffect hook look for a change in page number. change quantity though, will not fire again if the quantity is changed while on the first page. i think i can fix this by having a reload page boolean that fires every time i want something to change but not have to do anything about the page number this seems like a patch work fix though.

+what i could do instead is call the first 50 responses back to the frontend and store those. but then how would i reload the front end... change boolean it is